 1831 Revelation: “Ye Should Take Unto You Wives of the Lamanites”

 In 1861, thirty years after the revelation was reportedly dictated, W. W. Phelps wrote a letter to President Young sharing the substance of the revelation.5

-The details found in the revelation raise questions whether Phelps was actually recalling its content or was working from contemporaneous notes or from some other source.
+The details found in the revelation raise questions about whether Phelps was actually recalling its content or was working from contemporaneous notes or from some other source.
 The statement is far too detailed for a three-day-old recollection let alone a thirty-year-old one.

 That Phelps would bring this to the attention of President Young so many years after it occurred is curious and appears somewhat random as well.

-Phelps ended his letter to President Young writing:
+Phelps ended his letter to President Young by writing:

 About three years after this was given, I asked brother Joseph [Smith, Jr.] privately, how “we,” that were mentioned in the revelation could take wives from the “natives”—as we were all married men?
 He replied instantly “In th[e] same manner that Abraham took Hagar and Katurah [Keturah]; and Jacob took Rachel Bilhah and Zilpah: by revelation—the saints of the Lord are always directed by revelation.”6